Research Interests

 dl862@cornell.edu

-Email GitHub LinkedIn
+Email GitHub LinkedIn Google_scholar

-Growing up in several cross-disciplinary projects spanning life science and engineering, I became fascinated by the idea of translating human-oriented technologies to animals, which uses diverse data streams to understand, monitor and predict animal health.
+Growing up in several cross-disciplinary projects spanning life science and engineering, I became fascinated by the idea of extending human-oriented technologies to animals, which uses diverse data streams to understand, monitor and predict health.
 In the meanwhile, the profound impact of COVID-19 further reinforced my awareness of the deep interconnection between human and animal health.
 It motivated me to embrace the One Health perspective in my work, recognizing that preventing disease in animals is an essential step toward protecting global public health.

 Short bio: My current affiliation is a Postdoctoral Scholar in McArt Dairy Cow Lab at Cornell University.
 I completed my Ph.D. in Bioinformatics at City University of Hong Kong in Spring 2024, under the CityU–Cornell collaborative Interdisciplinary PhD program (advisors: Drs.
 Jun Li and Jessica McArt).
-Before that, I received my master's degree in Biomedical Engineering from The Chinese University of Hong Kong in 2019, and my bachelor's degree in Biomedical Engineering from Shenzhen University in 2018.
+Before that, I received my master's degree in Biomedical Engineering from The Chinese University of Hong Kong in 2019 (first honor), and my bachelor's degree in Biomedical Engineering from Shenzhen University in 2018.

 About me